El Bulli – Spherification History

 6- Use a bowl for the bath and a round sieve to fish the caviar: this will make it easier to fish all the caviar at once.
 If you use a rectangular container it will be harder to catch the spheres in the corners.

-7- Serve immediately: remember that spheres produced with Basic Spherification continue to jell even after they are removed from the calcium bath and rinsed with water.
-You need to serve immediately after preparation to delight your diners with a caviar sphere with subtle membrane and liquid inside.
+7- Serve immediately: remember that spheres produced with Basic Spherification continue to gel even after they are removed from the calcium bath and rinsed with water.
+You need to serve them immediately after preparation to delight your diners with a caviar sphere with subtle membrane and liquid inside.